Chapter 3: Organize content for learners

 - TV (Apple TV, Roku, and Amazon Fire TV)

-Tip: You'll be able to see who's watched this course using courses analytics -- more about analytics in Chapter 4.
+Tip: You'll be able to see who's watched this course using content analytics -- more about analytics in Chapter 4.

 Get familiar with Pluralsight's content types